 Our state-of-the-art digital crit space has eight high-tech, 75” Clevertouch screens with HD resolution.
 These give our students and tutors the chance to interact and contribute to presentations and tutorials.

 Our enthusiastic academic staff have many years of teaching experience at degree level and particular strengths in historical, environmental, technical and digital aspects of the subject.
 We take an innovative approach to teaching that develops your design confidence through experimentation and project work.

 Your academic study is complemented by a mentoring scheme with the Royal Institute of British Architects (RIBA).
-You also benefit from practical involvement with local architects and projects, as well as learning experiences available outside Kent School of Architecture and Planning such as field trips and study tours.
+You also benefit from practical involvement with local architects and projects, as well as learning experiences available outside School of Architecture, Design and Planning such as field trips and study tours.

-Kent School of Architecture and Planning has an international reputation for the quality of its research.
+School of Architecture, Design and Planning has an international reputation for the quality of its research.
 Our research staff are active at academic and professional conferences, both nationally and internationally, and appear and publish in local and national media.